dbmrq/vim-ditto/README.md

 When you run any of the Ditto commands you'll see the words you use the most.
 Use `<Plug>DittoMore` to show the second word you use the most, and then the third, fourth and so on.
 And then, of course, use`<Plug>DittoLess` to go back.

 When two words are used equally as often, Ditto will highlight the longest one.
 If they're the same length it'll just pick one.
 So it's a good idea to use `<Plug>DittoMore` and `<Plug>DittoLess` and see what the other words are.
-And yes, you can highlight all the words at the same time, but hang on, we're not there yet.

 #### `<Plug>DittoOn`, `<Plug>DittoOff`, `<Plug>DittoUpdate` and `<Plug>ToggleDitto`

 These are the same as the eponimous commands.
-They're here again just because, well, why not.

 ## Options